for Financial Year 2020-2021

 All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149 (6) of the Companies Act 2013 and Rulesthereunder including amendments thereto and Regulation 16 (1) (b) and 25 (8) of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 including amendmentsthereto and also confirmed that they have complied with the Code for Independent Directorsprescribed in Schedule IV to the Act.

 5. COMPANY'S POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION:

-The Board has on the recommendation of the Nomination and Remuneration Committeeadopted a policy for selection and appointment of Directors Key Managerial Personnel(KMP) and Senior Management Personnel and their remuneration.
-The Nomination andRemuneration Policy is annexed as 'Annexure II' to this Report.
+The Board has on the recommendation of the Nomination and Remuneration Committeeadopted a policy for selection and appointment of Directors Key Managerial Personnel andSenior Management Personnel and their remuneration.

 a.
 Statutory Auditors:

 G. D. Apte & Co.
-Chartered Accountants (Firm Registration Number 100515W) Punehave been reappointed as the Statutory Auditors of the Company under Section 139 of theCompanies Act 2013 to hold the office forasecond term of five years from theconclusion of the Annual General Meeting (AGM) held on11 August 2016 till the conclusionof the AGM of the Company to be held in the year2021 subject to the ratification of the appointment by the members at every AGM.
+Chartered Accountants (Firm Registration Number 100515W) Punewho were appointed as the Statutory Auditors of the Company under Section 139 of theCompanies Act 2013 to hold the office for a second term of five years from theconclusion of the Annual General Meeting (AGM) held on 11 August 2016 till the conclusionof the AGM of the Company to be held in the year 2021 will complete their term on theconclusion of the ensuing AGM of the Company.

 b.
 Cost Auditors: